Hand & Wrist Surgery

 Contrary to the common perception, ligamentous injuries of the wrist (similar to other joints in the body) are often more difficult to treat successfully then bone fractures.
-Damage to few particularly important ligaments, may have devastating consequences for the long term function of the hand, especially if not recognized early.
+Damage to few of particularly important ligaments, may have devastating consequences for the long term function of the hand, especially if not recognized and treated early and adequately.

-Facts and comments on this page relate to major ligament disruptions (thankfully rare), not minor wrist sprains which are very common and usually resolve spontaneously within 4-6 weeks.
+Facts and comments on this page relate to the major ligament disruptions which are thankfully rare.

-The most common way the wrist is injured is, by far by a fall on an outstretched hand.
+Fall on outstretched hand is by far, the commonest mechanism of wrist ligament disruptions.
 When we slip or trip against something, we automatically extend our upper limb to support the body before hitting the ground.
 Sport injuries are another common cause for wrist ligament sprains and tears.
-Whether the wrist bone gets broken or ligament gets torn during such accidents depends on many things: how the wrist is positioned during the impact, density and strength of the bones, how much force is transmitted etc. Either way, a significant load/force/power across the wrist joint (like falls, sport injuries, forceful punches, mighty racquet hits) is usually required to rupture the most important internal wrist ligaments.
+Whether the wrist bone gets broken or ligament gets torn during such accidents, depends on many factors: how the wrist is positioned during the impact, density and strength of the bones, how much force is transmitted etc. Either way, a significant load/force/power across the wrist joint (like falls, sport injuries, forceful punches, mighty racquet hits) is usually required to rupture the most important internal wrist ligaments.

-Over the years, repetitive abnormal motion of the carpal bones will lead to predictable pattern of wrist osteoarthritis.
+Over the years, repetitive abnormal motion of the carpal bones will lead to predictable pattern of wrist osteoarthritis, easily recognisable on X rays and MRI scanning (Picture 2-3, Gallery below).
 Rate of deterioration is impossible to predict with accuracy, but in general, more the wrist is used and strained, quicker the wear and tear changes will be incurred.
-Since worn articular cartilage cannot heal itself, the damage becomes irreversible and slowly adds up.
+The damage slowly adds up and with time, becomes irreversible.
 Finally, the joint can no longer compensate for the damage, and the wrist begins to hurt most of the time, not only during motion and activity.

 As mentioned above, the diagnosis of ligament injuries of the wrist begins with a medical history and joint examination.
 Usually a lot can be concluded from just these two diagnostic modalities, but pending exact individual circumstances, plain radiograph (X-rays), magnetic resonance imaging (MRI) or arthrogram (X rays taken after injection of dye into the wrist) of the wrist might need to be done too.
 Each one of these investigations has its own advantages and diagnostic specificity.
 Which particular one is ordered is determined during consultation depending on clinical evidence as to which particular tissue and structure appears to have been affected.